Plaster Portrait head, green patina

 This is a natural loving portrait.
 As a father, he was not physically affectionate.
-In a time when the effects of the recommended child-rearing methods, which had discouraged holding or kissing your children, still held some influence, this was perhaps a way for Frederick to touch his son.
+In a time when the restrictive recommended child-rearing methods still held some influence, parents were discouraged from holding or kissing their children.
+This was perhaps a way for Frederick to touch his son.
 The father’s hand is there in the child’s hair, the clay spread with his thumbs.
-These were the Depression years, sad and difficult times for families, especially fathers who worried about being able to provide for their families.
+These were sad and difficult times for families, especially fathers who worried about being able to provide for their wives and children.
 So Frederick, the father, mussed his son’s hair and stroked his face while he sculpted this portrait with the love he found hard to show.